-The Parliamentarian player may place the Clubmen block at full strength in West Riding.
+The Parliamentarian player may place the Clubmen block in West Yorkshire.
 If there are one or more enemy blocks in the Area then it will become Contested - one of these blocks is pinned and a Battle will take place with the Clubmen block as Defender.